Canadian tech leaders warn new tax rules may hinder startups, innovation agenda

 Canada's high-tech community is warning that proposed small-business tax changes will undercut the Liberal government's efforts to boost innovation and expand the sector.

-Canadian tech chief executives are discussing how to jump in to a roaring debate that has moved to the top of the federal political agenda since Finance Minister Bill Morneau released the controversial proposals in July.
+Canadian tech chief executives are discussing how to jump into a roaring debate that has moved to the top of the federal political agenda since Finance Minister Bill Morneau released the controversial proposals in July.

 While dozens of other sectors – including doctors, farmers, lawyers, small-business lobby groups and the Canadian Chamber of Commerce – have all spoken out against the changes, the tech community has largely remained on the sidelines.